 Fortunately, those who are injured on construction sites are usually eligible for some sort of compensation, whether it be through the state’s workers’ compensation program or a claim against a negligent third party.
-For help determining whether you or a loved one could be eligible for compensation after this type of accident, please contact an experienced Buffalo construction accident attorney today.
+For help determining whether you or a loved one could be eligible for compensation after this type of accident, please contact an experienced Buffalo construction accident attorney at our firm.

 Types of Construction Accidents

-Construction sites are notoriously dangerous work environments, as employees are at risk of being injured in a wide range of accidents caused by:
+Construction sites are notoriously dangerous work environments, as employees are at risk of being injured in a wide range of accidents.

-- Becoming caught in or between construction equipment or objects; and
+- Becoming caught in or between construction equipment or objects

-While these may be the most common accidents in which construction site workers and nearby residents could become involved, they are by no means the only ones, so if you were injured on or near a construction site, it is critical to speak with an experienced Buffalo, NY construction accident lawyer who can evaluate your claim.
+While these may be the most common accidents in which construction site workers and nearby residents could become involved, they are by no means the only ones.
+If you were injured on or near a construction site in any way, it is critical to speak with an experienced Buffalo construction accident lawyer who can evaluate your claim.

 Contractors and construction companies that fail to abide by these labor laws could be held liable for injuries resulting from their negligent actions.
 In fact, even if an employer was not at fault for an accident, an employee who was injured on a construction site, could seek compensation through the state’s workers’ compensation program.